ricohaustria/web-adv/Demos/readme.md

 - Implementing Token based Authentication using Azure AD
 - Using Social Authentication
 - Consuming Facebook Graph
-- Using the Paypal SDK
+- Executing Payments using the Paypal SDK